 - Compact Janet Craig Dracaena: Dracaena Janet Craig Compacta is a dwarf form of the Janet Craig Dracaena.
 Grows Equally as well in low light areas as its bigger sister does.
 The compact version is perfect as a tabletop plant or on your desk at work.

-- Dracaena marginata Kiwi: Dracaena marginata kiwi is an attractive, stiff-leaved plant with colorful foliage that sometimes goes by the name kiwi dragon tree.
+- Dracaena marginata Kiwi: Dracaena marginata kiwi is an attractive, stiff-leaved plant with colorful foliage.
+This plant is sometimes referenced as the 'Kiwi Dragon Tree.'

 Tips for Growing Dracaenas:

-Fertilizer: Dracaena plants do not have a high fertility requirement.
-Granular fertilizer such as Osmocote Plus can be sprinkled onto the soil surface twice per year in early spring and again in early summer.
+Dracaena plants do not have a high fertility requirement.
+Granular fertilizer such as Osmocote Plus can be sprinkled onto the soil surface twice per year in early spring and summer.

-If you prefer to feed when you water, we suggest mixing Jack's classic houseplant fertilizer at half the labeled rate each time you water.
-This will provide your dracaenas with an even amount of nutrients but will not overfeed them Fertilizer should only be added to the water during the spring, summer, and early fall.
+We suggest mixing Jack's classic houseplant fertilizer with water.
+This will provide your dracaenas with an even amount of nutrients without overfeeding them.
+Fertilizer should only be added to the water during the spring, summer, and early fall.

-If you notice the tips of your dracaena leaves starting to turn brown, this is a good indication that the plant is not getting enough humidity.
+If you notice the tips of your dracaena leaves starting to turn brown, it's likely the plant is not getting enough humidity.
 This is easily remedied by misting the plant occasionally with clean lukewarm water from a regular household spray bottle.

 Do Dracaena Plants Clean The Air?

-Yes, According to the NASA Clean Air Study, Dracaena is one of the most efficient plants at removing formaldehyde from the air in your home, as well as other VOCs, including benzene, trichloroethylene, and xylene.
+Yes.
+According to the NASA Clean Air Study, Dracaena is one of the most efficient plants at removing toxins for the air.
+Dracaena remove formaldehyde from the air in your home, as well as other VOCs, including benzene, trichloroethylene, and xylene.

 Are Dracaena Marginata Plants Pet Safe?